Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Employee-Readme/README.md

 ### Field mapping

-The field mapping can be imported using the _fieldMapping.json_ file.
-Besides the FieldMapping, some properties require additional mappings and are not listed in the field mapping.
-These properties will be added in the code:
+The field mapping can be imported using the `_fieldMapping.json` file.

+In addition to the field mapping, some properties require extra mappings that are not included in the file.
+These properties are added directly in the code:
 - MutationAction
 - Contract
 - Deskundigheid